giovsaraceno/QuadratiK-package/README.md

 `QuadratiK` provides the first implementation, in R and Python, of a comprehensive set of goodness-of-fit tests and a clustering technique for $d$-dimensional spherical data $d \ge 2$ using kernel-based quadratic distances.
 It includes:

 -   **Goodness-of-Fit Tests**: The software implements one, two, and *k*-sample tests for goodness of fit, offering an efficient and mathematically sound way to assess the fit of probability distributions.
-Expanded capabilities include supporting tests for uniformity on the *d*-dimensional Sphere based on Poisson kernel densities.
 Our tests are particularly useful for large, high dimensional data sets where the assessment of fit of probability models is of interest.
-Specifically, we offer tests for normality, as well as two- and *k*-sample tests, where testing equality of two or more distributions is of interest, that is $H_0: F_1 = F_2$ and $H_0: F_1 = \ldots = F_k$ respectively.
-The proposed tests perform well in terms of level and power for contiguous alternatives, heavy tailed distributions and in higher dimensions.
+Specifically, we offer tests for multivariate normality, as well as two- and *k*-sample tests, where testing equality of two or more distributions is of interest, that is $H_0: F_1 = F_2$ and $H_0: F_1 = \ldots = F_k$ respectively.
+The proposed tests perform well in terms of level and power for contiguous alternatives, heavy tailed distributions and in higher dimensions.\
+Expanded capabilities include supporting tests for uniformity on the *d*-dimensional Sphere based on the Poisson kernel, exhibiting excellent results especially in the case of multimodal distributions.

 -   **Poisson kernel-based distribution (PKBD)**: the package offers functions for computing the density value and for generating random samples from a PKBD.
 The Poisson kernel-based densities are based on the normalized Poisson kernel and are defined on the $d$-dimensional unit sphere.
 Given a vector $\mu \in \mathcal{S}^{d-1}$, and a parameter $\rho$ such that $0 < \rho < 1$, the probability density function of a $d$-variate Poisson kernel-based density is defined by: $$f(\mathbf{x}|\rho, \mathbf{\mu}) = \frac{1-\rho^2}{\omega_d ||\mathbf{x} - \rho \mathbf{\mu}||^d},$$ where $\mu$ is a vector orienting the center of the distribution, $\rho$ is a parameter to control the concentration of the distribution around the vector $\mu$ and it is related to the variance of the distribution.
 Furthermore, $\omega_d = 2\pi^{d/2} [\Gamma(d/2)]^{-1}$ is the surface area of the unit sphere in $\mathbb{R}^d$ (see Golzy and Markatou, 2020).

 -   **Clustering Algorithm for Spherical Data**: the package incorporates a unique clustering algorithm specifically tailored for $d$-dimensional spherical data and it is especially useful in the presence of noise in the data and the presence of non-negligible overlap between clusters.
 This algorithm leverages a mixture of Poisson kernel-based densities on the $d$-dimensional Sphere, enabling effective clustering of spherical data or data that has been spherically transformed.
-The package also provides the functions for density evaluation and random sampling from the Poisson kernel-based distribution.

 -   **Additional Features**: Alongside these functionalities, the software includes additional graphical functions, aiding users in validating and representing the cluster results as well as enhancing the interpretability and usability of the analysis.

-For an introduction to `QuadratiK` see the vignette [Introduction to the QuadratiK Package](https://giovsaraceno.github.io/QuadratiK-package/articles/Introduction.html).
+For an introduction to the usage of `QuadratiK` see the vignette [Introduction to the QuadratiK Package](https://giovsaraceno.github.io/QuadratiK-package/articles/Introduction.html).

 ## Installation